 Related party Transaction date Amount involved (Reals) Existing balance Amount (Reals) Duration Loan or other type of debt Interest rate charged Supplier Administradora de Cartões de Crédito S.A.
-01/01/2021 847,394.88 - 847,394.88 Undetermined No 0,0 Relationship with the issuer Contract signed between the Company and Supplier Administradora de Cartões de Crédito S.A., where Supplier Administradora is part of the transaction involving the creation of the JV with Itaú.
+01/01/2021 847,394.88 - 847,394.88 Undetermined Νο 0,0 Relationship with the issuer - Contract signed between the Company and Supplier Administradora de Cartões de Crédito S.A., where Supplier Administradora is part of the transaction involving the creation of the JV with Itaú.
 On July 31, 2023, after having complied with all applicable conditions precedent, the transaction was closed, and TOTVS and Itaú each held a 50% interest in the JV's capital stock, becoming a joint subsidiary.
 Subject matter of the agreement Cost and expense e sharing contract.
-Creditor or Debtor Debtor Collaterals and insurance N/A Termination or end The parties may t terminate the contract with 30 days' notice with out penalty, or if they no longer belong to th e same corporate group.
-Nature and purpose of operation Selling products Company's contractual status Creditor Please specify n) Measures taken to address conflicts of interest established in the submitting it for e Furthermore, as The process for evaluating possible conflicts of interest in the transaction occurred following the following steps: (i) Detailing the characteristics of the transaction by the proposing area, based on the criteria established in the Related Party Transactions Policy; (ii) independent evaluation of the transaction by the Compliance and Legal areas, responsible for verifying compliance with the Policy requirements and submitting it for evaluation by the Statutory Audit Committee (CAE); (iii) Analysis and recommendation of the transaction by the CAE; and (iv) analysis and approval of the transaction by the Board of Directors.
-Furthermore, as established in the Policy, any person involved in the approval process who may have a potential private benefit or conflict of interest with the decision to be taken declares themselves prevented, explaining their involvement in the transaction and refraining from participating in discussions and deliberations. o) Demonstration of the strictly commutative nature of the agreed conditions or the appropriate compensatory payment s analyzed by the Compliance and Legal area action was signed on a commutative basis and
+Creditor or Debtor Debtor Collaterals and insurance N/A J/A Termination or end The parties may t terminate the contract with 30 days' notice with out penalty, or if they no longer belong to th e same corporate group.
+Nature and purpose of operation Selling products Company's contractual status Creditor Please specify n) Measures taken to address conflicts of interest established in the submitting it for e Furthermore, as evaluating possible conflicts of interest in the e Related Party Transactions Policy; (ii) indep evaluation by the Statutory Audit Committee ((established in the Policy, any person involve ning their involvement in the transaction and re endent evaluation of the transaction by the CAE); (iii) Analysis and recommendation of ed in the approval process who may have e Compliance and Legal are the transaction by the CAE; a re a potential private benefit as, responsible for verifying nd (iv) analysis and approva compliance with the Po al of the transaction by t blicy requirements and he Board of Directors. o) Demonstration of the strictly commutative nature of the agreed conditions or the appropriate compensatory payment s analyzed by the Compliance and Legal area action was signed on a commutative basis and

 Related party Transaction date Amount involved (Reals) Existing balance Amount (Reals) Duration Loan or other type of debt Interest rate charged Supplier Administradora de Cartões de Crédito S.A.
-12/22/2020 9,811,965.59 - 9,811,965.59 36 months with automatic renewal for an indefinite period No 0,0 Relationship with the issuer Contract signed between the Company and Supplier Administradora de Cartões de Crédito S.A., where Supplier Administradora is part of the transaction involving the creation of the JV with Itaú.
-On July 31, 2023, after having complied with all applicable conditions precedent, the transaction was closed, and TOTVS and Itaú each held a 50% interest in the JV's capital stock, becoming a joint subsidiary.
-Subject matter of the agreement Contract for issui ng purchasing cards using the Supplier system Creditor or Debtor Debtor Collaterals and insurance N/A Termination or end The parties may t terminate the contract with 90 days' written noti ce.
-Nature and purpose of operation Anticipation of cu stomer receivables through the Supplier syster ns purchase card.
-Company's contractual status Debtor Please specify 1 n) Measures taken to address conflicts of interest The process for evaluating possible conflicts of interest in the transaction occurred following the following steps: (i) Detailing the characteristics of the transaction by the proposing area, based on the criteria established in the Related Party Transactions Policy; (ii) independent evaluation of the transaction by the Compliance and Legal areas, responsible for verifying compliance with the Policy requirements and submitting it for evaluation by the Statutory Audit Committee (CAE); (iii) Analysis and recommendation of the transaction by the CAE; and (iv) analysis and approval of the transaction by the Board of Directors.
-Furthermore, as established in the Policy, any person involved in the approval process who may have a potential private benefit or conflict of interest with the decision to be taken declares themselves prevented, explaining their involvement in the transaction and refraining from participating in discussions and deliberations. o) Demonstration of the strictly commutative nature of the agreed conditions or the appropriate compensatory payment s analyzed by the Compliance and Legal area action was signed on a commutative basis and ctivities established in
+12/22/2020 9,811,965.59 - 9,811,965.59 36 months with automatic renewal for an indefinite period No 0,0 Relationship with the issuer between the Company and Supplier Administring complied with all applicable conditions • - Subject matter of the agreement Contract for issuir ng purchasing cards using the Supplier system Creditor or Debtor Debtor Collaterals and insurance N/A N/A Termination or end The parties may t erminate the contract with 90 days' written noti ce.
+Nature and purpose of operation Anticipation of cu stomer receivables through the Supplier system ns purchase card.
+Company's contractual status Debtor Please specify n) Measures taken to address conflicts of interest established in the submitting it for e Furthermore, as evaluating possible conflicts of interest in the e Related Party Transactions Policy; (ii) indep evaluation by the Statutory Audit Committee ((established in the Policy, any person involve ning their involvement in the transaction and re endent evaluation of the transaction by th CAE); (iii) Analysis and recommendation of ed in the approval process who may hav e Compliance and Legal are the transaction by the CAE; a re a potential private benefit as, responsible for verifying and (iv) analysis and approva compliance with the Po al of the transaction by t blicy requirements and he Board of Directors. o) Demonstration of the strictly commutative nature of the agreed conditions or the appropriate compensatory payment analyzed by the Compliance and Legal area ctivities established in